jreeee/awccc/README.md

 ## script

-awccc is written in python and uses [anilist's graphql api](https://anilist.gitbook.io/anilist-apiv2-docs/)
+awccc is written in python and uses [anilist's graphql api v2](https://anilist.gitbook.io/anilist-apiv2-docs/)

 main features when i am done will be:
 - automatically adding start/complete timestamps to the challenge entries